FSP accreditation handbook for training sites and supervisors

 Medicare provider numbers

-FSP registrars in confirmed placements at accredited sites will be eligible to charge Medicare equivalent to a vocationally registered GP.
+FSP registrars who have accepted their FSP agreement at an accredited training site will be eligible to charge Medicare equivalent to a vocationally registered GP.
 We will prepare a Medicare provider number application for the registrar.
 The form must be signed by both the practice and registrar.
 The RACGP will endorse the signed application and submit it to Medicare.

-It can take up to eight weeks once a completed form is submitted for the provider number to be mailed to the registrar, so please ensure that the necessary details are completed promptly – at least four weeks before the FSP term begins.
+It can take up to eight weeks once a completed form is submitted for the provider number to be issued to the registrar, so please ensure that the necessary details are completed promptly – at least three months before the FSP term begins.

 The role of the practice manager

-Practice managers have valuable skills that can be of great benefit to registrars and the smooth running of a training placement.
+Practice managers have valuable skills that can be of great benefit to registrars and the smooth running of training.
 The practice manager is often the first person a registrar will contact with a range of queries.

 Supervision